Core Module Information

 Description of module content:

 After a brief introduction to models of national culture, the focus of the module is the HR issues and practices of organisations operating across national boundaries with a multi-cultural workforce.
 It covers a range of key HRM areas: (1) global manpower planning, recruitment & selection (3) international performance management, training and development; (3) comparative employment regulation, employee voice and the management of conflict (4) the ethical considerations specific to international operations.
 These are explored through the use of examples and cases drawn from a range of international contexts and MNC practice.
-Students are encouraged to reflect on the approach to HRM in their own culture/country and contribute to the consideration of similarity and difference.
+You are encouraged to reflect on the approach to HRM in your own culture/country and contribute to the consideration of similarity and difference.

 Learning Outcomes for module: